miczki/miczki/index.md

 _11.2021 - present_

 **eCommerce Project Manager**
-- Manage development team of 5-9 people.
+- Manage development team of 5-9 people including Tech Lead, Tester, Backend and Frontend Developers
-- Completed several Magento migration/golive events.
+- Completed several Magento migration/golive events for small and medium e-commerce projects;
-- Taking care of projects focused on maintenance phase.
+- Taking care of projects focused on maintenance phase with separate extend budget in corporate envrioment;
 - Nurture relationships with clients in UK, Germany and Poland.

 ### [ZPUE S.A.](https://zpue.pl)